FirmwareHandoff/firmware_handoff/source/transfer_list.rst

 =============

 The TL is composed of a TL header which is followed by sequence of Transfer Entries (TE).
-The whole TL is PA-contiguous, the TL header and all the TEs are 16-byte aligned.
+The whole TL is contiguous in physical address space.
+The TL header and all the TEs are 16-byte aligned (we use align16() to denote this).
 The TL header specifies the number of bytes occupied by the TL.
 The TEs are defined in :numref:`sec_tl_entry_hdr` and :numref:`sec_std_entries`.
 Each TE carries a header which contains an identifier, *tag_id*, that is used to determine the content of the associated